 Scholar in Residence

 - Michelle Engert has joined the faculty of Justice, Law, and Criminology after a diverse career as both a trial attorney and as a policy advisor.
 Michelle began her legal career as a trial attorney with the New Mexico Public Defender Department in Santa Fe, before her appointment as an assistant federal public defender in the Offices of the Federal Public Defender for the District of New Mexico and later for the District of Maryland in the Baltimore Division.
 She has also worked in the national criminal justice policy arena as a senior counsel in the Office for Access to Justice Initiative for the United States Department of Justice.
-She came to the Department from her position as an attorney advisor at the Defender Services Office in the Administrative Office of the United States Courts, Washington, DC where she works on issues concerning the Sixth Amendment right to counsel for those who cannot afford retained private lawyers.
+She came to the Department from her position as an attorney advisor at the Defender Services Office in the Administrative Office of the United States Courts, Washington, DC where she worked on issues concerning the Sixth Amendment right to counsel for those who cannot afford retained private lawyers.
 Since 2011, Michelle has taught at AU in an adjunct capacity in the departments of Justice, Law and Criminology and History at American University.
-Previously, Michelle worked as an assistant professor at the America Institute at Ludwig Maximilian University in Munich, Germany, where she developed and taught courses on various topics in criminal justice and government as well as portrayals of the US legal system in television and film with a focus on economic inequality.
+Previously, Michelle worked as an assistant professor at the America Institute at Ludwig Maximilian University (LMU) in Munich, Germany, where she developed and taught courses on various topics in criminal justice and government as well as portrayals of the US legal system in television and film with a focus on economic inequality.
 She maintains her relationship at LMU where she serves regularly as a lecturer in the summer semesters.
 She has been regularly invited to serve as faculty to teach continuing legal education seminars for attorneys in federal practice throughout the United States.
 In her life outside of the law, Michelle has lectured frequently in Europe on Bob Dylan and has written about his live performances and cultural significance.

 DegreesJD University of New Mexico, 2004